-All teachers use te reo me ōna tikanga naturally.
+1 All teachers use te reo me ōna tikanga naturally.
 Continue using Wai Ako as a way of; 1.
 Improving te reo for Kaiako 2.
-Improving outcomes for tamariki Ensure that the Māori Subscribe to Wai Ako Regular reflections through staff meetings.
+Improving outcomes for tamariki Ensure that the Māori LTP is utilised across the acheal Subscribe to Wai Ako Regular reflections through staff meetings.
 A unit is provided to give support to the teacher in charge to lead this mahi.
-Amanda Rob Teachers show competence to use te reo everyday.
+Staff reminded about the LTP Amanda Rob All staff Teachers show competence to use te reo everyday.
 Children are responding to te reo in te reo.
-Local stories are part of our teaching and learning.
-LTP is utilised across the school.
-Staff reminded about the LTP on teacher only day.
+Local stories are part of our teaching and learning. school. on teacher only day.
 Teachers follow this plan to ensure children get a wealth of te reo.
-All staff To continue to identify children who need further support to meet expectations across the curriculum.
+To continue to identify children who need further support to meet expectations across the curriculum.
 Identify children under achieving, develop programmes of support, resource appropriately, employ appropriate staff and evaluate programmes to ensure effectiveness.
 Through Learning Support Group late in 2022, identify children who will need support for Term 1, 2023 and beyond.
 Employ appropriate teacher aides to support teaching and learning ready to start on 7 Feb 2023.
 Resource the needs with appropriate programmes Review programmes and participants termly as appropriate.
 Learning Support LSC SENCO Teaching staff LSAs Rob Careful analysis will identify fewer children underachieving across the curriculum.
-Teachers will have effective time to teach by being supported by support staff. year.
+Teachers will have effective time to teach by being supported by support staff.
+Learning support meeting 8/3 indicated that we have a vast number of p[practices and programmes in place for our tamariki.
+Further resourcing will be required over the year.
 To further develop processes for internal evaluation to better determine the impact of initiatives.
 (Identified ERO 2019) Interpretation of above: Are the initiatives that we put in place working?
 How do we know?
 Regular conversations by the SENCO with those implementing programmes to ensure; Resourcing is adequate Opportunities to succeed are in place.
 The right support staff are in place with the right skills.
 SENCO will drive this as part of her role.
 Regular meetings with support staff either as a team or individuals depending on what works best for the situation.
 SENCO will have a strong working relationship with LSC SENCO LSC Principal Teacher Aides Other staff who are included in IEPs etc. Efficient use of resourcing.
 Effective outcomes for learners.
 Constant review and evaluation of programmes.

 Data is gathered to support the intervention.
-Evaluation is continuous. -- -- --
+Evaluation is continuous.